Last Updated: 7/15/2023 | July 15th, 2023

 - LUXURY: Terrass” Hôtel – The hotel bar’s views of Paris are stunning, and the sunset from here is spectacular.
 The rooms are larger than most in town and have beautiful décor in a classic Parisian style.
 The hotel offers yoga classes and spa treatments.
 Make sure to have brunch on the terrace.

-Montparnasse is one of the more modern parts of Paris, with a lot of more office buildings, new apartments, and a more local feel to it.
-Located in the 14th arrondissement near the train station of the same name, Montparnasse has inexpensive accommodations and a good number of restaurants.
-It’s not as classically pretty as other parts of town, but it’s a lot more “local” than other districts — and much more affordable too!
+Montparnasse is one of the more modern parts of Paris, with a lot of more office buildings, new apartments, and a more local / lived in feel to it rather than a place full of tourists.
+Montparnasse has inexpensive accommodations and a good number of restaurants.
+It’s not as classically pretty as other parts of town, but it’s a lot more “local” than other districts so if you want to get away from the madness in the heart of the city but not be too far from the action, this area is a one of the best to stay in.

 Best places to stay in Montparnasse